 Libraries provide information on culture in general, and they organize special events, such as playgroups, language cafés (taalcafés) for improving your Dutch, and workshops, as well as a range of events for internationals.

-Children are well catered for with foreign-language books, stortytime in Dutch and other languages, and organized events and activities.
+Children are well catered for with foreign-language books, storytime in Dutch and other languages, and organized events and activities.

 And all this is free for under 18s!